-I did have part of this blog post prepped before going and reviewing them.
 One of them is the Trip Advisor quotes I saw.
 After the show was over they asked everyone to rate them on Trip Advisor.
 Interesting eh?

-If you get a chance to go, then GO!
+Not to mention, If you get a chance to go, then GO!
 Don’t forget you can buy a copy of the DVD of the actual production that you saw.
 If I had the extra money I would have purchased me one.

-For more information visit their web site at: biblicaltimestheater.com
+For more information visit their website at: biblicaltimestheater.com

 Added September 5, 2015.
 The Moses Mountain of God is now a Breakfast Show.
 Click the link above to see more details about what that involves.